19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 (a) to regulate safety and promote safety and security in civil aviation and to exercise safety regulatory oversight over civil aviation operations in Singapore and the operation of Singapore aircraft outside Singapore;

-(b) to exercise licensing and regulatory functions in respect of the provision of air services, the operation of airports and the provision of airport services and facilities in Singapore;
+(b) to exercise licensing and regulatory functions in respect of the operation of airports and the provision of airport services and facilities in Singapore;

+[Act 10 of 2014 wef 01/04/2014]

 (c) to regulate and promote competition and fair and efficient market conduct in the operation of airports and the provision of airport services and facilities or, in the absence of a competitive market, to prevent the misuse or abuse of monopoly or market power;